ishakir/shakitz-fantasy-football/README.md

 Setting up a development environment
 ====================================

-(*These instructions may be a little outdated and will be re-visited after the beta run is stable)

 You will need [rails](http://rubyonrails.org/download) before you can do anything.
 Once you have done that: